-As we near the 2016/2017 April tax year end, time is running out for platforms to finalise their Innovative Finance ISA products.
-The widely awaited IF ISA (Innovative Finance ISA) will allow UK investors to place their peer to peer investments within a tax-free wrapper, up to £15,240 for 2016/2017 and rising to £20,000 next year [jump to comparison table].
+The widely awaited IF ISA (Innovative Finance ISA) allows UK investors to place their peer to peer investments within a tax-free wrapper, up to £20,000 for the 2017/2018 tax year.
+Here’s the latest list of providers:

 - Abundance Investment (historic 2016 investments offered 5% – 12% gross IRR/ interest)